lebateleur/lebateleur.github.io/posts/diagrammatic-causal-inference.md

 ## References
 - The structure of this post follows that of Marcus Lewis's [Some "causal inference" intuition](https://probablymarcus.com/blocks/2021/11/04/some-causal-inference-intuition.html).
 The title is not a misnomer---I found his post very helpful to build intuition about the frontdoor adjustment in particular.
 - As I have already mentioned, the idea of turning causal networks into string diagrams is due to Brendan Fong; more details can be found in his masters' thesis [Causal Theories: A Categorical Perspective on Bayesian Networks](https://arxiv.org/abs/1301.6201).
 - The first treatment of interventional probabilities as string diagrams is due to Bart Jacobs, Aleks Kissinger and my coauthor, Fabio Zanasi in their paper [Causal Inference by String Diagram Surgery](https://arxiv.org/abs/1811.08338).
-They treat the same example and give a diagrammatic criterion for causal identifiability.
+They treat the same example and give a criterion for causal identifiability in the diagrammatic representation of a given causal model.
+This is different from the equational approach I have followed here.
 - Tobias Fritz's work on the synthetic approach to probability theory in Markov categories is really inspiring.
 I've referred to the treatment of conditionals in [A synthetic approach to Markov kernels, conditional independence and theorems on sufficient statistics](https://arxiv.org/abs/1908.07021) in Section 11 (in particular Definition 11.5) here, but the whole paper is well worth reading!
 - Judea Pearl's textbook [*Causality*](https://en.wikipedia.org/wiki/Causality_(book)) seems to be the standard reference on causal inference; I have only read the epilogue, which is a leasurly introduction to the topic, and a shorter read than [*The Book of Why*](https://en.wikipedia.org/wiki/The_Book_of_Why).